A Defensive Computing Checklist

 Some VPN providers have extra security features.

 - Hiding the fact that a VPN is being used at all.
-I am not familiar with the technical details of how this is done.
+Peronally, I have not had to fight this battle.
+One company offering this service is ProtonVPN.

 - Combine a VPN with Tor.
 ProtonVPN is one company that offers a combination of Tor and their VPN.
 The documentation is poor, but you first connect to a VPN server using their app and that server then automatically shuttles your data over to the Tor network.
 Some of their servers offer this service, most do not.
 Expect it to be quite slow.
 This scheme hides the fact that Tor is being used from your ISP.
 It also allows access to Tor with your regular web browser(s), there is no need to install the Tor web browser.
 Note that the Brave browser also can connect to Tor and you can use Brave with any regular VPN connection to get the same effect.